raeq/wordle_solver2/README.md

    - G = Green (correct position)
    - Y = Yellow (right letter, wrong position)
    - B = Black (not in the word)
-3. Get suggestions for your next guess
+3. The top 10 most likely word suggestions will be shown automatically after every guess—no need to type 'hint'.

 ### Play Mode